High Holidays 2014

 Next: April 4-5, 2015

-At this party, we will light Hannukah candles, sing a few Hannukah songs, spin dreidels, eat chocolate Hannukah gelt (coins), and just have fun.
+At this party, we will light Hanukkah candles, sing a few Hanukkah songs, eat latkes (hopefully hot!), spin dreidels, eat chocolate Hanukkah gelt (coins), and just have fun.
 Come with friends or by yourself.
 Meet other young Jews in the big city.
 At a chic lounge on the Lower East Side.

 First drink free for those who fill out a one-page anonymous survey.